silentrobi/driver-crud-api/DOCUMENTATION.md

 - Task-1, Task-2 and Task-3
 - Soft delete for DriverDO.
 - Integration and Unit Tests
 - Protected API using JWT.
 Authorization mechanism is kept simple.
-To authenticate, use the following API route and credentials.
+To authenticate and get token, use the following API route and credentials .

 ```shell
     POST /authenticate